Winter in Alexandria Activity Portal

 The winter season brings holidays where many people pause to gather with family and community.
 Learn more about how Alexandrians have celebrated with family and community past and present through these videos and activities.

 Kwanzaa is an African American holiday that focuses on celebrating family, community, and culture.
-Learn more about how to celebrate Kwanzaa in your home by registering for this free Kwanzaa How-To Workshop on Saturday, December 5 and by reading more about this special holiday.
+Learn more about how to celebrate Kwanzaa in your home by watching the video below, from the free virtual Kwanzaa How-To Workshop (held on Saturday, December 5), and by reading more about this special holiday.
 Create a celebration table at home by making a Mkeka (mat) and learn more about 21st-century Black men and women in Alexandria who have made a difference through this Word Search.

 Meet Carlton Funn, whose collection of stories about the African American community and experience are now part of the Alexandria Black History Museum.
 More of the collection can be viewed online.